Faizanms812/Packet-Tracer-Project/README.md

 **Questions and Answers**

 **Why use DHCP?** - DHCP saves valuable time for network administrators since they do not need to manually assign an IP address to each device joining the network.
 It also is very user-friendly for the clients joining the network as they do not need to enter any network configurations by themselves.
 DHCP is an automated process that takes care of this by dynamically assigning IP addresses on a lease and using certain timers such as the T1, and T2 timers to renew the lease when needed.
+I use DHCP in my network for each building to provide quality of life to my clients and to save valuable time for my network administrator.

 **Why is the MAC address all F's?** - A MAC address that looks like this FFFF.FFFF.FFFF is commonly known as a broadcast MAC address.
 This MAC address is used to send an ethernet frame to everyone on the connected network.
 This MAC address is commonly used in protocols such as ARP and DHCP to discover packets to find devices.

 **What is the default gateway?** - The default gateway is the IP address that directs traffic that end users are requesting that are not part of their local network.
 It is the default location that nodes such as computers and phones send their data to when the resources they are looking for are not in their local network.
 For instance, if you want to access this page you are reading, your device will have to send data to your default gateway since GitHub servers are not in your local network.

 **What is a unicast packet?** - Unicast packets are one-to-one communication between a host and the destination.
+For instance, if I ping using the computer in the IT department to a host in the security department, this is a unicast message.

 **What is a broadcast packet?** - Broadcast packets are one-to-all communication between a host and all other hosts in a network.
+For example, an ARP request would be considered a broadcast packet.

 **What is an IP address?** - An IP address is a unique identifier for nodes on a network.
 This allows nodes on a network to differentiate themselves from each other and allow for layer 3 communication.